 The ultimate payback is in truly data-driven decisions.
 For example, consider lead time forecasting.
 There’s invariably a sizable gap between planned and actual lead times due to the unavailability of real-time data, inordinate manual work, and changes in upstream and downstream signals that are difficult to track.

-As it is, it can take a pharma company weeks or months to respond to variance in planned and actual lead times, and address unanticipated changes that triggered the gap.
+As it is, it can take a pharma company weeks or months to respond to variance in planned and actual lead times and address unanticipated changes that triggered the gap.
 By then, opportunities to swiftly mitigate the root cause issue have disappeared.

-And they’ll rethink lean strategies that have worked well in manufacturing by extending those proven principles across the broader supply chain in a next-generation technology framework.
+They’ll also rethink lean strategies that have worked well in manufacturing by extending those proven principles across the broader supply chain in a next-generation technology framework.